10 Obscure Coral Snake Species

 Source: public domain

-Capuchin coral snakes average at 50cm and have a red-yellow-black-yellow-red pattern.
-A signature feature is red scales overlaid with fine black markings, combined with a black head with a yellow neck collar.
+Capuchin coral snakes average at 50cm, and have a red-yellow-black-yellow-red pattern.
+A signature feature is red scales overlaid with fine black markings, combined with a black head and a yellow neck collar.
 In tests on mice and rats, its venom had a variety of effects: neurotoxicity, swelling, and myotoxicity (muscle damage).

 Roatan Coral Snake (Micrurus ruatanus)